davdar/maam/writeup/paper.markdown

 We have already established a join-semilattice structure for `Val` in the abstract domain interface.
-Developing a custom join-semilattice for continuations is possible and is the key component of recent developments in pushdown abstraction.
-For this presentation we use `𝒫(Frame × KAddr)` as an abstraction for continuations for simplicity.
+Developing a custom join-semilattice for the stack store is possible and is the key component of recent developments in pushdown abstraction.
+For this presentation we use `𝒫(Frame × KAddr)` as an abstraction for stack frames for simplicity.

 To execute the interpreter we must introduce one more parameter.
 In the concrete semantics, execution takes the form of a least-fixed-point computation